Poojan26225/ML_assignment1_0446170/README.md

 Follow these easy steps to start the project.
 1. Clone this repository for your local system.
 2. Navigate to the task listing.
-Three.
-Open the C1_W2_Linear_Regression.Ipynb script using Jupyter Notebook or any well matched surroundings.
+3. Open the C1_W2_Linear_Regression.Ipynb script using Jupyter Notebook or any well matched surroundings.

 **Data:**
 The effectiveness of any device gaining knowledge of effort depends on the first-class of its dataset.
 In this exercise, we use the data set "ex1data1.Txt" which gives statistics approximately the populace and profitability of every town, as a foundation for our prediction version